Paulmicha/asc/README.md

 The organization of these scripts relies on file structure, naming conventions, and a few concepts :

+- **Globals** are the environment variables related to current project instance.
+They may be declared using the `global` function in files named `env.vars.sh` aggregated during initialization.
 - **Bootstrap** is the entry point of any task's execution.
-It deals with the inclusion of all the relevant scripts and initializes global variables for the current project's isntance (e.g. host type, instance type, etc.)
+It deals with the inclusion of all the relevant scripts and loads global variables (e.g. host type, instance type, etc).
 - **Primitives** are fundamental values for ASC extension mecanisms.
 These are **subjects**, **actions**, and **extensions**.
 TODO insert here links to documentation.
 - **Hooks** are function calls mimicking events (optionally filtered by primitives), where "listening" entails creating some specific file(s) in certain path(s) corresponding to its arguments.
 TODO insert here links to documentation.